openedx/edx-platform/docs/en_us/course_authors/source/cohorts/cohort_config.rst

 You must :ref:`enable the cohort feature<Enable Cohorts>` for your course before you can complete these procedures.

-.. note: You cannot delete cohort groups or change their names.
-If you need to make changes to the way you have configured the cohort feature while your course is running, please see :ref:`%%`.

 .. _Define the Manual Cohort Groups: